Great grey owl: Threats

 The harvest of timber from the great grey owl's habitat is, perhaps, the greatest threat to this species.
 Intensified timber management typically reduces live and dead large-diameter trees used for nesting, leaning trees used by juveniles for roosting before they can fly, and dense canopy closures in stands used by juveniles for cover and protection.
 If perches are not left in clearcuts, great grey owls cannot readily hunt in them.
 Although human-made structures (made specifically for use by this species) have been utilized by these owls, the species is far more common in areas protected from logging.
 Livestock grazing in meadows also adversely affects great grey owls, by reducing habitat for preferred prey species.

 Other dangers to great grey owls include rodenticides, collisions with vehicles, and the West Nile Virus.
 The West Nile virus is likely to become more prevalent with climate change.
 In Ontario and northeastern Oregon there are confirmed great grey owl deaths from the virus.
 Testing of owls in the Yosemite area since 2005 has found evidence of the virus in that population.

-Due to their large size, great grey owls have few natural predators.
+Their large size protects great grey owls from natural predators.
 Great horned owls, various small carnivores, and black bears have been documented preying on young, but such predators rarely threaten adults, and owls have been known to fend off animals as large as black bears when defending their nests.
 The only known predator of adult great grey owls is the Eurasian eagle-owl (Bubo bubo), which occasionally preys on the former in parts of Europe.

 Territorial behavior

-The great grey owl is not as aggressive as most other alpha predators.
+The great grey owl is not as aggressive as most other apex predators.
 They are less likely to attack each other or potential threats than are other large predatory birds.
 They do not protect a large nesting territory, nor do they defend hunting territories through aggression.
 As an exception, the female is aggressive in protecting eggs and owlets.
 She is especially alert and aggressive when fledglings first leave the nest but cannot yet fly, and thus are extremely vulnerable.

 This lack of territorial aggressiveness makes the great grey owl difficult to find in the field.
 Most owls respond to their own species calls if played back in a nesting territory.
 Great grey owls will often ignore such calls.
 They also do not flush every time a human approaches or drives past.
 The great grey owl often remains still even if a human is nearby and therefore they are often overlooked or unnoticed.

 Provincial bird

-The great grey owl is the provincial bird of Manitoba.
+The great grey owl is the provincial bird of Manitoba, Canada.